zestra/MacroFarm/README.md

 After the whole code redesign, I am expecting to add a whole new purpose and set of features to the game, setting MacroFarm on a brand new course.

-Don't forget, you can support MacroFarm by sharing it with your friends, starring, and watching the repository!
+Don't forget, you can support MacroFarm by sharing it with your friends, joining MacroFarm's discussion group, starring, and watching the repository!

-So, don't forget to stay tuned!
+I'll see you then.

 Best Regards,

 Czeslaw Herbert Zestra Tracz,

 Al Bateen, Aldar Academies,

 21 Jan 2023,

 the Director, Illustrator, and Programmer